Learn About Investing By Watching These Movies

 In the film’s telling, Enron was a massive con game involving complex and creative bookkeeping.
 Even Warren Buffett admitted he was baffled by the convoluted math in Enron’s financial statements.

-Through interviews with former employees and the whistle blower who led to the company’s downfall, the movie shows how fraudulent accounting works and how to spot the corruption when you’re investing.
+Through interviews with former employees and the whistle-blower who led to the company’s downfall, the movie shows how fraudulent accounting works and how to spot corruption when you’re investing.

 6. Margin Call (2011)